atodorov/mutation-testing-in-patterns/README.rst

 mutation testing tool works these operations may interfere with it.
 For example see :doc:`python/example_01/README`.

-TL,DR: explore your test tool first and manually verify the results before going further.
-Unless you know the tools don't trust them!

 Make sure your tests work
 =========================